weibeld/eks-cloudformation/README.md

     - `NUM_WORKER_NODES`: number of worker nodes for your EKS cluster
     - `WORKER_NODES_INSTANCE_TYPE`: EC2 instance type for the worker nodes
     - `STACK_NAME`: name of the CloudFormation stack for your EKS cluster
-    - `KEY_PAIR_NAME`: name of an existing EC2 key pair for connectint to the worker nodes with SSH
+    - `KEY_PAIR_NAME`: name of an existing EC2 key pair for connecting to the worker nodes with SSH

 2. Run:
     ~~~bash